TheDesignatic/design4developers.io/pages/the-foundation/module04.v1.md

 <hr>

 <h3>Background Commentary</h3>
-Design has many definitions and if you put 10 designers in a room, you will probably get 11 definitions.
+Design, has many definitions and if you put 10 designers in a room, you will probably get 11 definitions.
 The definition I use, Design is how something makes you feel.
 For a developer, probably not the easiest of definitions to use, but these 6 modules give you methods to assess the feelings generated and gives you tools to discuss those outcomes in a structured way.
 Design, has a long history and can be grouped into 4 time periods as explained below.

 Jay Doblin, is one of the most influential Designers that the world has never heard of.
 From 1955 to 1969 he was the dean at the Institute of Design in Chicago.
 He wrote many things, and one of the most interesting pieces are the Seven Levels of Design: